phpactor/phpactor/doc/integrations/php-cs-fixer.rst

 like the Symfony one.
 You can also define your (team's) style through configuration.

-Phpactor can use PHP-CS-Fixer to format your code via. the LSP `textDocument/formatting` action.
+Phpactor can use PHP-CS-Fixer to:

+- format your code via the LSP `textDocument/formatting` action,
+- provide diagnostics for potential fixes,
+- provide `source.fixAll.phpactor.phpCsFixer` code action to allow auto-fixing on save.

 To do so you set :ref:`param_language_server_php_cs_fixer.enabled`: